rhasspy/gruut/docs/_sources/index.rst.txt

 Inline Pronunciations
 ^^^^^^^^^^^^^^^^^^^^^

-If you want more control over a word's pronunciation, you can include inline pronunciations in your sentences.
+If you want more control over a word's pronunciation, you can include inline pronunciations in your sentences (enable with ``inline_pronunciations=True`` or ``--inline`` on the command-line).
 There are two different syntaxes, with different purposes:

 * Brackets - ``[[ p h o n e m e s ]]``
 * Curly Braces - ``{{ words with s{eg}m{ent}s }}``